Toshiro Suga

-Born in Tokyo, his aikido teachers include Morihei Ueshiba and Morihiro Saito.
+Born in Tokyo, his aikido teachers included Morihei Ueshiba, the founder of the martial art, and Morihiro Saito.
 For many years, he taught military forces in Canada.
 He takes part in international seminars.

-He had a brief career in cinema, thanks in part to his student Michael G. Wilson, where his best known part was as Chang in the 1979 James Bond film Moonraker.
+He had a brief career in cinema, thanks in part to his student Michael G. Wilson.
+His best known part was as Chang in the 1979 James Bond film Moonraker.